lrq3000/fdict/README.rst

     * ``fastview=True`` argument can be used when creating a fdict to enable the FastView mode.
 This mode will imply a small memory/space overhead to store nodes and also will increase complexity of setitem on nodes to O(m*l) where m is the number of parents of the current leaf added, and l the number of leaves added (usually one but if you set a dict it will be converted to multiple leaves).
 On the other hand, it will make items, keys, values, view* and other nodes operations methods as fast as with a ``dict`` by using lookup tables to access direct children directly, which was O(n) where n was the whole list of items at any level in the fdict.
 It is possible to convert a non-fastview fdict to a fastview fdict, just by supplying it as the initialization dict.

 Thus, if you want to do data exploration on a ``fdict``, you can use either of these two approaches to speed up your exploration to a reasonable time, with performances close to a ``dict``.
 In practice, ``extract`` is better if you have lots of items per nesting level, whereas ``fastview`` might be better if you have a very nested structure with few items per level but lots of levels.

+There is probably room for speed optimization, if you have any idea please feel free to open an issue on Github.

+In any case, this module is primarily meant to do quick prototypes of bigdata databases, that you can then switch to another faster database after reworking the structure a bit.

+A good example is the retrieval of online data: in this case, you care less about the data structure performance since it is negligible compared to network bandwidth and I/O. Then, when you have the data, you can rework it to convert to another type of database with a flat schema (by extracting only the fields you are interested in).

+Also you can convert a ``fdict`` or ``sfdict`` to a flat ``dict`` using the ``to_dict()`` method, or to a nested (natural) ``dict`` using ``to_dict_nested()``, you will then get a standard ``dict`` stored in RAM that you can access at full speed, or use as an input to initialize another type of out-of-core database.

 LICENCE
 -------------